For a senior, it is crucial to have several transportation options since they’re probably unable to drive anymore.

 For occasional trips, it is normal to ask a friend or family member if they can drive you.
 In other cases, offer to pay them when the trips are regular.

 Sometimes nonprofit organizations like Nutmeg Senior Rides, churches, and synagogues have volunteer drivers that will offer rides for a minimum amount or some others for free.
 And there are always taxis, although the drivers may not help older passengers on the door-to-door journey.

 We present other options in case you’re not familiar with the previously mentioned:

 Private vehicle service with driver.
 If your loved one needs regular trips and assistance, consider hiring a reputable private chauffeured car service that allows you to arrange trips in advance will be a specific option when your familiar is often needing rides.

 Transportation services for older adults offered by the residences.
-If your loved one lives in a caregiving facility, ask about the transportation services they offer to residents, whether it's for weekly shopping or other social outings like attending a meeting club, visiting an old friend or a family member.
+If your loved one lives in a caregiving facility, ask about the transportation services they provide to residents, whether it's for weekly shopping or other social outings like attending a meeting club, visiting an old friend or a family member.

 Public transport.
 Depending on your loved one's health and the options available in your community, the bus, subway, or train may be a viable alternative, perhaps after taking a few trial trips together for having both of you familiar with the lines and routes.

 Paratransit Service (Transportation system for people with disabilities).
-This system of buses, vans, cars and trains provides a service to those who cannot use regular public transport.
+This system of buses, vans, cars, and trains provides a service to those who cannot use regular public transport.
 Contact the transportation provider in your area for eligibility conditions.

-In any case, Nutmeg Senior Rides is always available, 365 days of the year, and for your loved ones, this service is always the best choice because of the particularity of our rides: they’re fun, safe and affordable.
+In any case, Nutmeg Senior Rides is always available, 365 days of the year, and for your loved ones, this service is always the best choice because of the particularity of our rides: they’re fun, safe, and affordable.